UUENCODE¶

 VARCHAR2 DEFAULT NULL, <permission> IN VARCHAR2 DEFAULT NULL)

-This function returns a RAW
+This function returns a RAW value.

 Parameters